 Stated parent concept The stated parent concept must be the concept that represents the structural grouper.
-If such a concept does not exist, it must be created and its stated substance descendants added before the grouper based on both structure and disposition can be created. • Exceptions: none Definition status 90000000000073002 Sufficiently defined concept definition status (core metadata concept) • Exceptions: none Attribute: Has disposition Range: 726711005 Disposition (disposition) - descendants only NOTE: While the allowed range is broader, the Substance Groupers based on both Structure and Disposition should only use descendants of the concept 726711005 Disposition (disposition) as the attribute value.
-Exceptions: none identified Cardinality: 11 Exceptions: none identified
+If such a concept does not exist, it must be created and its stated substance descendants added before the grouper based on both structure and disposition can be created.
+Definition status 9000000000073002 Sufficiently defined concept definition status (core metadata concept)

+Has disposition

+- Range: <726711005 | Disposition (disposition) - NOTE: While the allowed range is broader, the Substance Groupers based on both Structure and Disposition should only use descendants of the concept 726711005 |Disposition (disposition) as the attribute value. - · Cardinality: 1..1